sayedanowar/Weather-Web-App/README.md

 # Weather-Web-App
-Weather App Using HTML, CSS and JavaScript 🔥
+Responsive Weather App Using HTML, CSS and JavaScript 🔥